UI-CCC/fortran/README.md

 This module presumes some level of background programming experience on the part of the student.
 It focuses more on how concepts are implemented and used in a given language than on fundamental computer-scientific or information-theoretic ideas.

+The reference Fortran should be 95, with notes on legacy or newer versions made as necessary.

 ##  Desiderata

 - Data types, control structures, I/O (streams, FLUSH, NEWUNIT, recursion)